-Fixed-Origin Pointing
+2.4 Fixed-Origin Pointing

-We can relax image-plane pointing by placing one of the two points of the ray onto any fixed location (instead of the eve).
-The user still controls the other point, or may even control the two points separately (e.g., one with each hand).
-The former alternative - which is the one we study - was explored somewhat by Shoemaker and colleagues in shadow reaching [23].
+We can relax image-plane pointing by placing one of the two points of the ray onto any fixed location (instead of the eye).
+This was explored somewhat by Shoemaker and colleagues in shadow reaching [25].
 Shadow reaching allows the control of a large display through the shadow cast by a person on a large display illuminated from a fixed point behind the person.
-Because shadows are cast in straight lines, shadow reaching is geometrically equivalent to fixing point A on the location of the light source and using the pointing gesture of the person (usually the finger) as point B. Shoemaker et. al. also speculate using a virtual light source that would move with the user at a certain fixed distance.
-The latter alternative (allowing the user to control both points) is akin to pointing using the position and direction of an elastic band held with two hands.
+Because shadows are cast in straight lines, shadow reaching is geometrically equivalent to fixing point A on the location of the light source and using the pointing gesture of the person (usually the finger) as point B. Shoemaker et al. also speculate using a virtual light source that would move with the user at a certain fixed distance.

-We tested only fixed-origin pointing, where the origin point of the ray is fixed in space.
+We tested fixed-origin pointing, where the origin point of the ray is fixed in space.
 The user controls the other point to specify the ray's direction.
 We use an origin point near the bellybutton of the user so that the required pointing device movements are somewhat similar to shadow reaching, where the light source is located close to the floor and behind a person.

-RELATED STUDIES
+3 RELATED STUDIES

-Previous research in ray pointing falls mostly into two categories: laser pointing studies for interaction on distant displays, and virtual reality techniques for manipulation of objects in 3D environments.
-At the end of this section we also discuss enhancements to ray pointing techniques.
+Previous research in ray pointing falls mostly into two categories: laser pointing studies for distant displays, and virtual reality techniques for object manipulation in 3D worlds.
+In this section we also discuss modeling of targeting performance and existing enhancements to ray pointing.

-Laser Pointers for Large Displays
+Laser Pointers for Large Displays.
 Thanks to the studies in this first category we now know a great deal about laser pointing.
-For example, MacKenzie and Jusoh [13] and Stuerzlinger and Oh [25] showed that laser pointing targeting performance is poor compared to the mouse (and around 1.4b/s or 3.0b/s respectively).
-Peck [21] parameterized the jitter of a laser pointer spot in terms of angle, and suggests that grip affects it.
-Myers and colleagues [14] studied the effect of different grips and postures, and found reduced jitter with a PDA-pointer held with two hands.
-Kopper and colleagues [11] proposed several models for pointing tasks on very large displays that take distance into account.
+For example, MacKenzie and Jusoh [14] and Stuerzlinger and Oh [27] showed that laser pointing targeting performance is poor compared to the mouse (and around 1.4b/s or 3.0b/s respectively).
+Peck [23] parameterized the jitter of a laser pointer spot in terms of angle, and suggests that grip affects it.
+Myers and colleagues [15] studied the effect of different grips and postures, and found reduced jitter with a PDA-pointer held with two hands.

 Most studies of pointing for large displays, with the exception of [9], only test laser pointing techniques.
 Our study compares a broader range of ray pointing techniques.
-At the same time, we pay special attention to the effects of very large displays in performance (similar to [11]).
+At the same time, we pay special attention to the effects of very large displays in performance (similar to [12]).

-Pointing in VR

-The variety of pointing techniques studied in the Virtual Reality literature is broader, since image-plane techniques are easy to implement (the required tracking of head or eyes is already present).
-In general, studies comparing imageplane selection to ray casting (laser pointing) for manipulation of 3D objects in 3D spaces have found that the image plane method is generally faster [12, 3, 4, 31, 30].
+Pointing in VR.
+The variety of pointing techniques studied in the Virtual Reality literature is broader, since image-plane techniques are easy to implement (the required head-tracking is already present).
+Studies comparing image-plane selection to ray casting (laser pointing) for manipulation of 3D objects in 3D spaces have found that the image plane method is generally faster [1,3,4,13,32, 33].
 This led Hill and Johnson [7] to propose an interaction manipulation framework based on image-plane techniques.
 However, most of the above-mentioned studies concern 3D tasks, which can be radically different to the 2D tasks that are our concern.
 It is not yet clear whether image-plane techniques will provide performance advantages for pointing to large 2D surfaces.